gramineproject/graphene/Documentation/devel/performance.rst

 into the SGX enclave.
 Thus, environment variables like ``OMP_NUM_THREADS`` and ``MKL_NUM_THREADS`` are not visible to the graphenized application by default.
-To propagate them into the enclave, either use the insecure manifest option ``loader.insecure__use_host_env = 1`` (don't use this in production!) or specify them explicitly in the manifest via ``loader.env.OMP_NUM_THREADS = "8"``.
+To propagate them into the enclave, either use the insecure manifest option ``loader.insecure__use_host_env = true`` (don't use this in production!) or specify them explicitly in the manifest via ``loader.env.OMP_NUM_THREADS = "8"``.
 Also, it is always better to specify such environment variables explicitly because a graphenized application may determine the number of available CPUs incorrectly.

 .. _perf: